johnbe4/getSeoSitemap/README.md

 - image title of URLs into domain.<br>

 You can use absolute or relative URLs inside the site.<br>
-Robots.txt file must be present into the main directory of the site otherwise getSeoSitemap will fail.<br>
 This script will set automatically all URLs to skip and to allow into sitemap following the robots.txt rules of "User-agent: *".<br>
 There is not any automatic function to submit updated sitemap to search engines.<br>
+Sitemap will be saved in the main directory of the domain.<br>
 It rewrites robots.txt adding updated sitemap informations.<br>
 Maximum limit of URLs to insert into sitemap is 2.5T.<br>